yoyosource/tec1.0/README.md

 }
 ```
 The Executor automatically calls the correct function to your parameters.
-At least if you have a Function with that kind of parameter configuration.
+At least if you have a function with that kind of parameter configuration.
 ```
 // This defines the function 'overloaded' with a Parameter i of type int func overloaded(*int i) {